patarapolw/cogear-plugin-base-url/README.md

 # Base URL plugin for Cogear.JS

 Allow base URL to be other than "/".
 Useful of GitHub Page, where base URL is actually `<REPO_NAME>`.
 Only update for CSS and JavaScript chucks.
-For other kinds of links, please edit the link in the theme to `cogear.config.baseUrl`.
+For other kinds of links, please edit the link in the theme to `cogear.baseUrl`.

 `config.yaml`